 Most of the accidents in Montgomery generally amount to driver’s inability to fully understand how to safely share the road with cyclists, or who simply don’t care to share the road with cyclists.

 Generally, the driver and passengers of the vehicle are fine; it’s the cyclist who is in grave danger when an accident occurs.
-Injuries are not always the result of impact, but a cyclist can be injured even if the vehicle did not make contact with them.
+Injuries are not always the result of an impact, but a cyclist can be injured even if the vehicle did not make contact with them.
 Sometimes if a vehicle veers too close, the cyclist will swerve, lose balance and fall.
 Injuries can range from the ego getting hurt to death, but more than likely something in between.

 - Orthopedic Injuries